Desire (Bob Dylan album): "Joey"

 The longest song of the album is "Joey".
-A twelve-verse ballad, it describes the life of deceased gangster Joey Gallo and created a substantial amount of controversy when Desire was released.
+A twelve-stanza ballad, it describes the life of deceased gangster Joey Gallo and created a substantial amount of controversy when Desire was released.
 Dylan presents Gallo as an outlaw with morals, in the tradition of songs like Woody Guthrie's "Pretty Boy Floyd".
 Dylan's Gallo refused to kill innocent people, made peace with black men, and shielded his family when he was about to be shot as they were eating in a restaurant.
 Many commentators, notably rock critic Lester Bangs, have argued, however, that Gallo was well known as a vicious Mafioso whose documented career was not accurately reflected in the song's lyrics.

 The song details the killing of Gallo in Umberto's Clam House in Little Italy, Manhattan, on April 7, 1972.
 Graphic details of the murder had been published in Donald Goddard's book Joey: A Biography (Harper & Row, 1974), while Gallo's friends, actor Jerry Orbach and his wife Marta, were introduced to Dylan through Levy.
 Dylan said in 1975 that he had considered Gallo more a hero than a gangster.
 After hearing Jerry and Marta Orbach talk about Gallo, Dylan and Levy wrote the entire song in one night.

 Unlike legendary outlaws like Robin Hood, or historical ones like Jesse James and Billy the Kid, Gallo was not a figure of the distant past nor was he mythologized by tall tales spread by word-of-mouth and the local press.
 With Gallo's life still prominent in the minds of the public and without favorable media coverage, Dylan's attempt to romanticize Gallo was greeted with an enormous amount of contempt by the press, public officials, and private citizens alike.